Hydra0201/Tech-Titans/README.md

 If you install a new dependency, do the following to update requirements.txt:
 `pip freeze > requirements.txt`

+## Hosting

+Run the flask server by calling `flask run --port 5001`.
+> We host on port 5001 because this is where the frontend is looking.

 ## Running Tests

-To run the tests, run `pytest` in console.
+To run the tests, call `pytest` from the app/ directory in console.
 If this doesn't work, first do `pip install -e .`

 ## Documentation

 Run `mkdocs serve` from the top level directory.
+This serves the markdown files in the app/docs folder.

 ## Getting Help

 Feel free to email roghan@purelymail.com with any questions unanswered by the documentation.